aws/jsii/gh-pages/partials/node-support-table.md

       basis.
 No automated testing is performed against those releases.
     - **:warning: Unsupported**: End-of-Life releases are not supported.
 Bugs affecting those may not be fixed, and users are strongly advised to migrate to more recent releases.
+    - **:x: Defunct**: Very old releases (these have been End-of-Live for a while now) are unlikely to work at all.

     The [node releases schedule][node-releases] provides up-to-date information on the current status of all active releases, and indicates the timelines for support (including planned End-of-Life dates for each).